-\begin{corollary} The function $\varphi$ coincides with the decreasing fundamental solution $\hat \varphi$ on $(0,x_0]$. \end{corollary}
+\begin{corollary} The function $\varphi$ coincides with the decreasing fundamental solution $\hat\varphi$ on $(0,x_0]$. \end{corollary}

-\section{The Inverse Problem: The Regular Case}
+\section{The inverse problem: The regular case}

-Now consider the inverse problem.
+We now consider the inverse problem.
 Let $P(K)$ be observed perpetual put prices for all nonnegative values of the strike $K$.
-The idea is that since $\hat\varphi$ satisfies the Black-Scholes equation \eqref{ODE}, Corollary~\ref{transform} provides a way to recover the volatility $\sigma(x)$ for $x\in (0,x_0]$ from perpetual put prices.
-In this section we provide the details in the case when the observed put prices are sufficiently regular.
-We assume that the observed put option price $P:[0,\infty) \to [0,\infty)$ satisfies the following conditions, compare Propositions~\ref{simpleproperties}, \ref{Kstar} and \ref{smoothproperties} above.
+The idea is that since $\hat\varphi$ satisfies the Black--Scholes equation \eqref{ODE}, Corollary~\ref{transform} provides a way to recover the volatility $\sigma(x)$ for $x\in(0,x_0]$ from perpetual put prices.
+In this section we provide the details for the case where the observed put prices are sufficiently regular.
+We assume that the observed put option price $P\dvtx[0,\infty) \to[0,\infty)$ satisfies the following conditions (cf. Propositions~\ref{simpleproperties} and~\ref{smoothproperties} above).